 4. The Old Testament blood sacrifices of perfect animals were effective for the remission of the people's sins, but, because they were sacrifices of animals, they were imperfect and temporary and had to be repeatedly performed.
 Like the sacrificial animals, Jesus was perfect and utterly sinless; unlike the animals, he was human and was able to take upon himself the just punishment for all our sins.
 The Blood is the Life, so when we are covered by the sacrificial Blood of the Lamb, God sees us as holy.

-5. Doctrine must be based on the Bible only, and not on traditions, the declarations of self-appointed "prophets" or mystics, and not on the decisions of scholars or councils.
+5. a.
+Doctrine must be based on the Bible only, and not on traditions, the declarations of self-appointed "prophets" or mystics, and not on the decisions of scholars or councils.
 Doctrine must not be declared based on individual verses taken out of the context in which they appear.
 Doctrine should be interpreted by its consistency with the totality of scripture.
 Knowledge of biblical languages, history, culture, science, religious traditions, and other religions are all extremely useful but must never, by themselves, determine doctrine.

 Historical Christianity is none of these things.
 Part of the reason that this insulting situation has arisen is that many churches have not adequately fulfilled their function to hand on the faith to the following generations.
 A helpful start would be a renewed emphasis on Christian education in history, doctrine, interpretation, apologetics, and application of the Christian message in day to day life.
 We need to be equipping modern day Christian warriors.
 (Ephesians 6:13-18)